 Annual leave, or paid vacation time, is accrued on a monthly basis determined by length of service.
 Employees with less than two years of service accrue 8 hours of paid vacation time per month; employees with more than two years of service accrue nine (9) hours per month, up to 21 hours a month for a 35+ year employee.
 An employee may carry into a new fiscal year certain amounts of annual leave time up to an established maximum that, if not used, automatically converts to sick leave.
-The monthly Employee Leave Summary states when an employee is reaching an automatic conversion point.
+In CAPPS, an employee can run an Employee Monthly Time Report that will reflect when an employee is reaching an automatic conversion point.
 Additional information may be found on the website for the Employees Retirement System of Texas, www.ers.state.tx.us.